 Here’s how to start separating the two.

-- Love: They show up, even when it’s not easy or convenient.
+Love: They show up, even when it’s not easy or convenient.
 You feel emotionally safe with them.
 They care about your boundaries, show patience, and don’t push you into anything you're not ready for.
-They consider your feelings and include you in their life decisions and plans.

-- Love: While there may still be butterflies, there’s also a calmness.
+Love: While there may still be butterflies, there’s also a calmness.
 You don’t feel like you have to chase or prove yourself.
 You feel respected, valued, and emotionally grounded.
-Love doesn’t leave you guessing.

-- Lust: Lust fades when novelty fades.
-If there’s no foundation beyond physical connection, emotional connection doesn’t grow, and it becomes harder to maintain interest.
+Lust: Lust fades when novelty fades.
+If there’s no foundation beyond physical connection, emotional intimacy doesn’t grow, and it becomes harder to maintain interest.

 Lust isn’t bad—it’s a natural part of attraction.
 But when lust is mistaken for love, it can lead to heartbreak, confusion, and repeating unhealthy patterns.
 A healthy relationship often starts with attraction but is sustained by emotional safety, mutual respect, and consistency.